-We source our Mineral Wool Insulation boards from Rockwool, who offer the most non combustible insulation material on the market.
+We source our Mineral Wool Insulation boards from Rockwool, who offer the most non-combustible insulation material on the market.

 Rockwool insulation offers high levels of breathability due to the fact that it is a vapour open material.
 The presence of fibres and water-repelling compounds wick moisture and water vapour through the material away from the substrate, allowing it to escape.
 Mineral Wool is non-hygroscopic, which basically means that it pushes water away.
 It is a fantastic acoustic and thermal insulator because of the fact that the material is so hard wearing and the fibres allow for pockets where air becomes trapped and thus acts as an insulator.

-Much like Wood Fibre Insulation, Rockwool is also made from a renewable, naturally occuring resource – volcanic rock.
+Much like Wood Fibre Insulation, Rockwool is also made from a renewable, naturally occurring resource – volcanic rock.
 The insulation boards themselves are also 97% recyclable, which is slightly less than Wood Fibre’s status as 100% recyclable and compostable, yet is nevertheless still impressive!

-Because of the fact that Mineral Wool is made from rock there are a number of associated benefits (resistance to rot and mould, long life span, hard wearing and water repellency) which makes it an attractive choice for customers.
+Because of the fact that Mineral Wool is made from rock, there are a number of associated benefits (resistance to rot and mould, long life span, hard wearing and water repellency) which makes it an attractive choice for customers.

-- Rockwool has a Thermal Conductivity of: 0.036 [W/(m2K)].
+- Rockwool has a Thermal Conductivity of 0.036 [W/(m2K)].